shanthinaripireddi-collab/AI-website-copy-generator/README.md

-AI-WEBSITE-COPY-GENERATOR
+**AI-WEBSITE-COPY-GENERATOR**

-this is the ai copy generator i created using prompting AI-Powered Gym Assistant
+This is the ai copy generator i created using prompting AI-Powered Gym Assistant